BillieM/dj-management-utils/README.md

 - available via go install (`go install github.com/joho/godotenv/cmd/godotenv@latest`)

 ## Creating new DB migrations & queries
-`github.com/sqlc-dev/sqlc`
-- Main database queries within application logic are handled by sqlc
-- sqlc generates go from queries inside ./db/queries
-- add queries and run `sqlc generate`

-`github.com/pressly/goose`
+goose is used in order to run the migrations inside `./db/migrations` on the database, we combine this with godotenv to simplify these commands.
+For example...

-- Database migrations are handled by goose.
+- apply migrations
+    - `godotenv goose up`
+- new migration
+    - `godotenv goose create query_name sql`
 - migration status
     - `godotenv goose status`

-- new migration
-    - `godotenv goose create query_name sql`
-- apply migrations
-    - `godotenv goose up`
+We also use sqlc to generate go code from queries inside `./db/queries`.
+This is done by running `sqlc generate`

 ## XML Schema generation